Prepared by Ken Macintyre and Barb Dobson

 The only documented use of ochre in funerary rites in southwestern Australia, that we could locate, was Austin’s reminiscence (told to Roth) that wilgi was used as a grave marker:

 ‘At burial, some offerings were left generally in the shape of damaged weapons, etc (but no food) on the grave itself, while upon the bark of neighbouring trees was smeared some red paint (wil‑gi), either in complete rings, or horizontally zigzag lines.’
 (Roth 1902).

-We would conclude that ochre was an essential ingredient of traditional culture providing a medium for bodily protection and decoration, art, ritual and medicine.
+We would conclude that ochre was an essential ingredient of traditional indigenous culture providing a medium for bodily protection and decoration, art, ritual and medicine.